light fawn colored rabbit

 You only have so much space and you need a minimum of two rabbits to just try out a breed.
 Let alone to see if you actually like raising it and improving on the rabbits you have.
 If you have too many different breeds you won’t be able to have space and grow a stronger herd.

-I don’t want you to end up with 10 different breeds and a bit in over your head… so let’s think about some things first.
+I don’t want you to end up with 10 different breeds and in over your head… so let’s think about some things to help you figure out what rabbit breed would be best for you on your homestead.

 Ask yourself these questions: